Generating Samples of Stationary Distributions of Weakly Interacting Diffusion Models Without Finite Particle Truncation: A Weak Generative Approach: Main method

 \subsubsection{Parametric Representation for Normalizing Flows}

 In practice, our proposed methods can be extended to a family of McKean–Vlasov processes parameterized by certain physical properties, such as temperature or other domain-specific characteristics.
-Let $\epsilon \in \mathbb{R}^{d^\prime}$ represent the parameter of the McKean–Vlasov process.
+Let $\bm{\beta} \in \mathbb{R}^{d^\prime}$ represent the parameter of the McKean–Vlasov process.
 The training objective for this family of processes can be formulated as the following loss function:

-where $L(G_\theta(\epsilon))$ is instantiated as either $L_I(G_\theta(\epsilon))$ for II-WGS or $L_P(G_\theta(\epsilon))$ for PI-WGS, and $q$ is a uniform distribution over the domain of $\epsilon$.
+where $L(G_{\bm{\theta}}(\bm{\beta}))$ is instantiated as either $L_I(G_{\bm{\theta}}(\bm{\beta}))$ for II-WGS or $L_P(G_{\bm{\theta}}(\bm{\beta}))$ for PI-WGS, and $q$ is a uniform distribution over the domain of $\bm{\beta}$.

-To incorporate the parameter $\epsilon$ into the generative map $G_\theta$ via normalizing flows, the functions $t_{\theta_i^1}$ and $s_{\theta_i^2}$ in the affine coupling layer are modified as conditioning networks.
-Specifically, the transformations $t_{\theta_i^1}:\mathbb{R}^{d-a+d^\prime} \to \mathbb{R}^a$ and $s_{\theta_i^2}:\mathbb{R}^{d-a+d^\prime} \to \mathbb{R}^a$ depend explicitly on both $x_2^{(i-1)}$ and $\epsilon$.
+To incorporate the parameter $\bm{\beta}$ into the generative map $G_{\bm{\theta}}$ via normalizing flows, the functions $t_{{\bm{\theta}}_i^1}$ and $s_{{\bm{\theta}}_i^2}$ in the affine coupling layer are modified as conditioning networks.
+Specifically, the transformations $t_{{\bm{\theta}}_i^1}:\mathbb{R}^{d-a+d^\prime} \to \mathbb{R}^a$ and $s_{{\bm{\theta}}_i^2}:\mathbb{R}^{d-a+d^\prime} \to \mathbb{R}^a$ depend explicitly on both $\mathbf{x}_2^{(i-1)}$ and $\bm{\beta}$.
 Consequently, the coupling function $h_i$ is defined as:

-This formulation allows the parameter $\epsilon$ to be seamlessly coupled into the generative map, enabling the model to adapt to different configurations of the McKean–Vlasov process.
+This formulation allows the parameter $\bm{\beta}$ to be seamlessly coupled into the generative map, enabling the model to adapt to different configurations of the McKean–Vlasov process.

-This parametrization not only enables the generative map $G_\theta$ to adapt to different configurations of the McKean–Vlasov process but also provides a flexible framework to incorporate physical properties or external parameters.
+This parameterization not only enables the generative map $G_{\bm{\theta}}$ to adapt to different configurations of the McKean–Vlasov process but also provides a flexible framework to incorporate physical properties or external parameters.